Latest News

 US sources claim that the US has moved away from critical minerals price floors

+Multiple sources have confirmed that the Trump administration has backed away from its plans to guarantee a price floor for U.S. Critical Minerals Projects, as a tacit acknowledgement of a lack in congressional funding and complexity of setting market prices, according to?.
 This shift comes at a time when a U.S. Senate Committee is reviewing a price ceiling extended to MP Materials in the past year.
-It represents a change from what was promised to industry.
-Washington could be a step behind other G7 countries who are discussing joint price support measures or similar measures to boost production of minerals critical to electric vehicles, semiconductors and consumer electronics.
+It marks a reversal of commitments made to the industry.
+Washington could also be set apart from other G7 countries discussing joint price support measures or similar measures to boost production of critical minerals that are used for electric vehicles, semiconductors and defense systems.

 Audrey Robertson, Assistant Secretary of the U.S. Department of Energy and Head of its Office of Critical Minerals and Energy Innovation told the executives that Audrey Robertson was not there to support them.
 "Don't expect that from us."